ovh/docs/pages/cloud/dedicated/move-failover-ip/guide.en-ca.md

 ## Instructions

 > [!primary]
-> Moving an IP block between dedicated servers with unique virtual MAC addresses will temporarily suspend these vmacs.
-They will appear on the new server once the move is completed.
-On the otherhand, blocks with duplicate virtual MAC addresses cannot be moved, you will be prompted to delete the duplicate vmac on the block to move before you can proceed.
+> When an IP block with unique virtual MAC addresses is moved between servers, the vmacs are temporarily suspended.
+They will appear on the new server once the move is done.
+On the otherhand, blocks with duplicate virtual MAC addresses cannot be moved, you will first be prompted to delete the duplicate vmac on the block to move.
 >

 ### Moving an IP from the OVHcloud Control Panel

 Log in to the [OVHcloud Control](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca), click on the `Bare Metal Cloud`{.action} menu, then click on the `IP`{.action} section at the bottom of the column on the left of the page.